codebar/blog/source/_posts/2015-06-26-responsive-day-out-3.markdown

 Before the web, if you heard lyrics on the radio you couldn’t just google the song.
 You had to look up academic information in reference libraries, but now with the web we are the reference library.
 More and more new frameworks are released and it can lead to demotivation and feelings of incomplete mastery making it much harder to be a generalist.

-Lyza mentioned that she loved the word ‘developer’ which is something that resonated with some of the Codebar students, it is great to be able to develop and carry out ideas.
+Lyza mentioned that she loved the word ‘developer’ which is something that resonated with some of the codebar students, it is great to be able to develop and carry out ideas.
 She spoke about how it takes bravery to feel like a beginner again and again as changes happen in the web.
 It is comforting to know that everyone feels out of their depth at times when learning.

 **Conclusion**